 Since the last skills forecast it has become apparent that workers in the Forest and Forest Products Industry have additional responsibilities during periods of bushfire that are not part of their day-to-day role.
-As described earlier, forestry and harvesting operational and support staff are required to assist in fire mitigation, firefighting, and clean-up activities, and they are well placed and equipped to do this work.
+As described earlier, forestry operators (forestry and harvesting operational and support staff) are required to assist in fire mitigation, firefighting, and clean-up activities, and they are well placed and equipped to do this work.

-It remains unclear however, if those operators are appropriately trained to undertake this extremely hazardous work.
+While some employers (HVP, Hume Forests and FCNSW for example) are known to require CFA training, it remains unclear if all operators are appropriately trained to undertake this extremely hazardous work.
 This is covered in more detail in the Project Proposal below and in the section on Bushfires above.